Our next workshop dates are May 4-8, 2026. Registration is now open!

 See page 145-146 (Tables A-C) in the UN classification: https://www.un.org/en/development/desa/policy/wesp/wesp_current/2014wesp_country_classification.pdf

 Each attendee will be responsible for their travel and accommodations.
-Lunch, snacks and refreshments (e.g., coffee, tea, water) will be provided daily during the Workshop.
-Attendees will be responsible for all other meals (e.g., breakfast, dinner).
+Lunch, snacks and refreshments (e.g., coffee, tea, water) will be provided throughout the day during the Workshop.
+Attendees will be responsible for all other meals (e.g., dinner).

 You can sign-up for the mailing list to receive notification of upcoming dates and updates.